 Sophie Scholl – Die letzten Tage (Sophie Scholl: The Final Days)

 During World War II, one of the non-violent anti-Nazi resistance groups was the White Rose.
 The group was based in Munich and run by students.
 Unfortunately, less than a year after they began, the Gestapo arrested core members of the group.
-Three were executed only days later.
-Among them was 21-year old Sophie Scholl.
+Three were executed only days later, including the 21-year old Sophie Scholl.

 Those final dramatic and heartbreaking days are portrayed in the historical film Sophie Scholl: The Final Days from 2005.